 When it is nearby, seeing Mars through a telescope is a spectacular sight.
 When it is at its farthest, the view is much less inspiring.

 You won’t be surprised to learn that the view you’ll get of Mars in your telescope when it’s 7x closer to us is spectacular compared to when it is at its most distant.

 At its closest, the disc can be 25 arcseconds in diameter, at its furthest, it can be just 3.5″ across, smaller than Uranus in your telescope.
 This has a significant impact on the planet’s apparent magnitude too, which can be as dim as +2.0, or as bright as -3.0.

 Suffice to say, you need to pick your moment to look at Mars.
-Sometimes it is a tiny, uninspiring red dot.
+As the image above shows, much of the time it is a tiny, uninspiring red dot.
 When it is nearby, however, it is a large disc, rich in features to be discovered.

 Read on to find out when you should be looking for the Red Planet, and what to look for when you’ve found it.